JANUARY

 World Day of Remembrance for Road Traffic Victims (A/RES/60/5)

-More than 1.25 million people are killed in automobile accidents every year.
+More than 1.25 million people die in automobile accidents every year.
 On the third Sunday in November, these individuals are remembered on World Day of Remembrance for Road Traffic Victims.
 The day is also a time to promote highway safety regulations at local and national levels and to encourage safe driving worldwide.

 World Television Day (A/RES/51/205)